Empowering students with language-based learning differences

 BOARD OF DIRECTORS

-Erik Heyer, founder and chairman, is a respected education leader, business manager and social entrepreneur.
-Mr. Heyer is also founder and chairman of Capital Education Group, a leading autism services organization that operates The Auburn School network and the Little Leaves behavioral therapy programs.
-Previously, Erik was on the founding team and management committee of Victory Schools, a national leader in the charter school and public education reform movements.
+Erik Heyer is a respected education leader, business manager and social entrepreneur.
+Over the past two decades, he has played key roles building, managing, and advising numerous high-quality education organizations including private schools, charter schools, school districts, online and education technology companies, colleges, universities, and social-impact investment firms.
+Erik was on the founding team and management committee of Victory Schools, a national leader in the charter school and public education reform movements.
+He also founded a leading autism services organization that includes The Auburn School network and the Little Leaves behavioral therapy programs.
 In 2003, he was awarded a Broad Fellowship in the Broad Foundation Superintendents Academy, one of the nation’s most prestigious educational leadership training programs.
-He began his career in finance with Goldman Sachs and J.P.
-Morgan, before joining New Mountain Capital, a leading private equity investment firm.
+His roles in finance have included work with Goldman Sachs, New Mountain Capital, and Bridges Fund Management, a global pioneer in the field of social-impact investing.
 Mr. Heyer holds an M.B.A. from Harvard Business School and a B.S. in systems engineering with high honors from the University of Virginia.
-He has served as a trustee or director of the International Dyslexia Association, the Atlantic Seaboard Dyslexia Education Center, the Mental Health Association of Montgomery County, and Calvert Education Services, one of the nation's oldest homeschooling organizations and a leading online learning platform.
+He has served as a trustee or director of the International Dyslexia Association, the Atlantic Seaboard Dyslexia Education Center, the Education Design Lab, Excellence with Integrity Institute, the Mental Health Association of Montgomery County, Springboard Education and Calvert Education.

 LYDIA W. ADELFIO